VITA-Group/21LPCV-UAV-Solution/README.md

 # 21LPCV-UAV-Solution

 ## data synthesize using coco dataset
-This is an example of generating ball occluded example images.
+This is an example of generating ball person images.
 The output folder will be synthesized images and labels (ball/person).
 The label format will be each row is class x_center y_center width height format.
 Box coordinates are normalized xywh format (from 0 - 1).

 To use it: